 Although it’s something that feels like it never ends—the benefits of your hard “mundane” work lasts a lifetime.
 Read more in my post, Breaking the Cycle of Monotony in Motherhood For Good.

-- Give yourself permission to dream for yourself and your family.
 You are more than “just a mom.”
 When your kids are grown and out of the house—what do you want for them to be able to do?
 What will life look like for you?
 Your marriage?
 What is that something that you’ve always wanted to do?
 You should go do it.

 It’s Hard Being a Mom But Good

 My friend Carmen from MarriedByHisGrace.com, recently shared from her heart the REAL face of motherhood.
-Here’s her story in her own words:
+Here’s her story in her own words.

 My biggest struggle is asking God waaaayyyy too many times, “Whhhyyyy Goooodddd, Why me?!
 Why am I a stay at home mom?
 If I was meant for this then why do I feel clueless and not always fulfilled?
 If I was truly meant for this task, then why do I get flustered from crying kids and messes in the house?

-Truth is I do get discouraged in my own capabilities and contentment as a mother.
+Truth is, I get discouraged in my own capabilities and contentment as a mother.
 I feel ungrateful sometimes and throw adult tantrums for alone time and understanding from others that I have a hard job that never allows you to clock out (Even when my husband’s tries so hard to hold me and tell me he does understand) I even plain out pout that MOTHERHOOD is hard but thank God….